 -Update you on compliance issues

 My team and I communicate by email; share documents with HubDoc and Dropbox.
 I pay electronically, which makes life so much easier.
 Do you have a team?
 How easy are your systems?
 You can read about the other essential teammates your law practice needs here

 Now that you have the right teammates in the correct positions, you're ready to play the game of business.
 Or, are you?

 You might not know what kind of accounting system your new team should use with your law practice.
 Understandable.
 I never could tell the difference with cash vs accrual accounting.

 Have you heard of the book, Profit First: Transform your BUsiness from a Cash-Eating Monster to a Money Making Machine by Mike Michalowicz?

 I discovered the book a few years ago.
 What I love about Mike is that he takes a relaxed approach to it all.
 You still get the information and the strategy, just without the high-brow language.
 It's enjoyable to read this book because Mike shares his personal stories, which normalizes accounting for me.

 Finally, I'd found an accounting system that I could understand and follow.
 I was so impressed I hired two Profit First professionals to work with me (because there were still a few things I didn't get like the 6 accounts).

 Profit First is the right system but it has a learning curve for sure.
 I want to make that easier for you.

-On October 10 my financial team, Billie Anne and Wendy, my bookkeeper and accountant respectively, and I will host a Q & A webinar for you to explain more about Profit First and how it can work for your law practice.
+On October 10 my financial team, Billie Anne and Wendy, my bookkeeper and accountant respectively, and I held a Q & A webinar for you to explain more about Profit First and how it can work for your law practice.